tiangolo/uwsgi-nginx-flask-docker/README.md

 ...and you have an optimized Flask server in a Docker container.

-You should be able to check it in your Docker container URL, for example: <http://192.168.99.100/>
+You should be able to check it in your Docker container's URL, for example: <http://192.168.99.100/>

 ## Creating an Angular JS app (or similar) with Flask with Docker